Welcome to Innerpeffray …

 We look forward to welcoming you to the Library of Innerpeffray where you can transport yourself back to a time when the pace of life was slower.
 The Library has a very rural location but is just 20 minutes from the A9 or A85 trunk roads.
 Details for finding us are below.
 Please do call if you have any questions.

 The Heritage Trail and grounds are open for visitors.
-The Library is now closed for the winter season and will re-open for visits on 3rd March 2021.
+The Library is now closed for the winter season and will re-open for visits once current restrictions are lifted.
 For information about private visits during the closed season, please phone the library on 01764 652819 or email us.

 Outwith opening hours, Private Visits can be arranged, during evenings and the winter (subject to availability and weather permitting).
 A Season Ticket can also be purchased for £12 lasting for twelve months from date of purchase.

 What do visitors think of a visit to Innerpeffray?
 Read about it on our TripAdvisor page.

 Innerpeffray Chapel is currently closed for visitors.
 It was built as the private chapel for the Drummond family in the early 1500s.
 It initially housed four priests, who were to pray for the souls of the Drummond family.
 When David Drummond conceived the idea of a public lending library in 1680 his books were stored in a small room at the west end of the chapel until the present library building was constructed sixty years later.